Arboreal Singularities in Weinstein Skeleta: Singularities of tangency

 After this thickening, there are two sets of bones with joints given by the core $\cK_0\times\{0\}$ on the Reeb ribbon, but with opposite co-orientations.
 That the joints coincide is not generic.
 We can incorporate a Reeb flow contact isotopy into the holonomy on one side to make these two sets of joints disjoint.
 When the Legendrian $\cK_0$ is smooth, this suffices to make the joints generic and the singularities on the thickening of $\cK_0$ arboreal $A_2$ singularities.
 However, when $\cK_0$ has singularities, the joints require further contact perturbations to be generic.
 This is because the skeleton in a neighborhood of the Reeb ribbon is a product of with $\cK_0$.
 Even if $\cK_0$ has only arboreal singularities, the product of arboreal singularities is not arboreal (see figure \ref{fig:A2prod}).

 The problem is that the product of two singularities has too much symmetry, and is not stable under perturbations of the holonomy.
 Nadler has an explicit resolution of a product of arboreal singularities into a collection of arboreal singularities.
-For our purposes, to know that such a resolution exists by Theorem \ref{thm:notang}, it suffices to show that no singularities of tangency are created on the Reeb ribbon.
-In fact, the front projection of the Legendrian $\cK_1$ onto the Reeb ribbon is an embedding by construction.
-Even at the end of the Weinstein homotopy of Proposition \ref{p:localize}, when the Reeb ribbon is an $(n-1)$ dimensional isotropic submanifold, the projection of $\cK_1$ to $\cK_0$ is an embedding because the skeleton in this region is Lagrangian isotopic to the product $\cK_1\times I$ where the $I$ direction is given by the flow of $V_0$.
+For our purposes, we know by Theorem \ref{thm:notang}, that it suffices to use holonomy perturbations to make all joints immersed.
+We can use the perturbations described in the proof of theorem \ref{thm:model} to make the joints immersed between bones which were not in generic position due to the product structure.
+Many of the joints are already immersed because at the end of the Weinstein homotopy of Proposition \ref{p:localize}, when the Reeb ribbon is an $(n-1)$ dimensional isotropic submanifold, the projection of $\cK_1$ to $\cK_0$ is an embedding because the skeleton in this region is Lagrangian isotopic to the product $\cK_1\times I$ where the $I$ direction is given by the flow of $V_0$.
 After thickening the Reeb ribbon, the unstable manifolds which are projected out in the foliation become smaller dimensional, so the rank of the front projection remains at least as large as it was before thickening.
-By choosing our perturbations sufficiently small, they will not create new singularities of tangency.
+The non-immersed joints come from higher co-dimension strata in $\cK_0$ which can become joints between some of the bones which have been producted with \textbar \, onto some of the bones which have been producted with \textemdash.
+By choosing our holonomy perturbations of the product singularities to be sufficiently small, they will not create new singularities of tangency.